InnovateForVegas/doc-org-howtos/doc/en/specs-v-docs.md

 If a particular project or product is a requirement for a project component you are working on, you will sometimes encounter incorrect documentation, or so-called *undocumented features* which may cause strife or delay or other issues to consume your time and effort.
 The dependency may be on a project from some other organization (a company, an individual, some open source or closed source element, etc), or it may be on a project component from another volunteer team within our Foundation.
 In the case of the former, you may have to wait, or proactively reach out for a fix or update, perhaps with a suggestion or even a pull request or similar if that is something you feel comfortable doing.
 In the case of the latter, since our Foundation projects and components are all Open Source, you can do exactly the same thing, and perhaps you will know exactly who to address your pull request to…

 Another difference between internal and external components is, you are always welcome and encouraged to contribute to the specifications and documentation of our internal projects, and in a perfect world your contributions there will correspond to features and fixes and in general a better outcome than you found.
 External components are often less open to taking your suggestions, which is reasonable for anyone working on any project anywhere with suggestions coming in from others whom they do not know.
 In any case, though, the next time you are writing or updating a specification, or adjusting project documentation, consider who will be benefiting from your work and how their work benefits you!

+Part of our [Volunteer Agile](agile.md) will highlight the Internal vs External customer side of things, this will all become more clear as we practice and tune our workflow and collaborative methodologies.

 # References